lundeen-bryan/EZLogger_SLN/.notes/About ConfigHelper.md

 - If `local_user_config.json` becomes corrupted, the app may throw JSON parsing errors.
 - Missing `sp_filepath.global_config_file` will prompt a warning message and return an empty string.
 - Always ensure the selected file has a `.json` extension.
+- Pressing the "C" button in the config manager of EZLogger will re-create the local json settings file.

 ---